Who was first?

 You will note that the above (predating Cineback by more than two years) uses the same battery plate and D-tap Splitter as the Cineback and the Rigid.PRO.

-Both of the above two products are available to buy on the open commercial market.
+All of the above products are available to buy on the open commercial market.
 So as you can see, the Cineback was not the first to market.
-There is no way to apply for and be awarded patents, or even copyright an assembly that simply uses off the shelf components and parts to form a camera rig.
+We believe that you cannot patent a generic rig, or even copyright an assembly that simply uses off the shelf components and parts to form a camera rig (as is the case with Camera Foundry's version).
+We also note that Camera Foundry claims they are in fact "patent pending", however we have been unable to find any record of a patent application in the US Patent Public Search (which may be considered illegal to claim a patent pending without submitting a patent application).

 Rigid.PRO uses metal V-mount brackets, whereas our competitors use cheaper plastic versions.
 We were recently sent photos of a competitor's product showing the D-Tap component mounting method - the back of it is removed leaving the electronics and circuit board exposed.
 It is held in place by two tiny tabs of plastic!
 Ours is "captive", fully sealed, and in-tact, just how it was designed to be used.
 Our wiring is also 'point to point' and soldered directly to the individual components.
 In photos we have seen, the wiring has been cut, joined, soldered and heat-shrinked, and with multiple points of connection, there are multiple points of potential failure!